Arpitrf/abahety.github.io/_projects/1_project.markdown

 ---
 layout: page
-title: Kaggle - OpenVaccine: COVID-19 mRNA Vaccine Degradation Prediction
+title: Kaggle - COVID-19 mRNA Vaccine Degradation Prediction
 description: Implemented an attention, Graph Neural Network based model with autoencoder pretraining in keras.
 Additional
             features were extracted from arnie package.
 Train and test-time augmentations used.
 Achieved a rank in top 6% and a bronze medal.